korogu/paddlehut-nuxt/readme.md

-Sandbox app used when training or studying on solution based on Nuxt.
+Sandbox app used when training or studying solution based on Nuxt.

 ```bash
 # Setup